| Romans 9:18-21 states: "Therefore hath he mercy

 says: "Is there unrighteousness with God?
 God

+forbid."
 Paul then gives another example of God showing mercy to

 one and hardening another according to His own will by